Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 - A graph showing how the search volume fluctuates over a period of time.

-Ubersuggest is not only showing stats and numbers, but also trying to help you interpret what it means for you.
-This can help you make better decisions which keywords to target.
+Ubersuggest is not only showing stats and numbers but also trying to help you interpret what it means for you.
+This can help you make better decisions about which keywords to target.

 Below, you get a list of suggested keyword ideas based on your seed term.